Roberts Cycles

-Production was limited by capacity to 100 steel frames per year, and they were made in a bespoke manner to the dimensions, mass and equipment specification requirements of the customer.
-A mixture of Reynolds and Columbus tubing was used in construction, which was all completed in-house.
-Painting was originally done in house, but was then outsourced and completed to a high standart.
+Production was limited to 100 steel frames per year, and each was made in a bespoke manner to the customer's dimensions, mass, and equipment specification requirements.
+A mixture of Reynolds and Columbus tubing was used in construction, all of which was completed in-house.
+Painting was originally done in-house but was later outsourced and completed to a high standard.

-The range includes bicycles built specifically for competition (road race,track) recreational (tandems, tricycles, mountain bikes, touring).

-Bicycles bearing the name Roberts, are all hand made in Sussex, by Geoff Roberts, using steel tube sets.

-Complete bicycles, or frames, can be built to customer specifications, can be built to the exact specific requirements of the customer.
+The range includes bicycles built specifically for competition (road race, track), recreational (tandems, tricycles, mountain bikes, touring), and more.
+Bicycles bearing the name Roberts are all handmade in Sussex by Geoff Roberts using steel tube sets.
+Complete bicycles or frames can be built to customer specifications and the exact specific requirements of the customer.

 Early history

 Charles (Charlie) Benjamin Roberts was born in 1920.
 He entered the cycle trade, at the then not unusual age of 14, working for Charlie Davey in Croydon.
 Davey, a successful cyclist in the 1920s, owned a shop in Addiscombe Road (Davey Cycles) and helped finance the Allin and Grubb business (South London bike builders) in 1919.

 Other builders that Charlie Roberts worked for, all in South London, included Claud Butler, Freddie Grubb and Holdsworth.
 Contemporaries of Roberts at Claud Butler and Holdsworth included Les Ephgrave, Fred Dean, Bill Hurlow, George Stratton, Pat Skeates and Bill Philbrook – most of whom, like Roberts, subsequently set up workshops of their own.

 During the war Roberts joined the Royal Air Force as a mechanic.
 Post-war he returned to frame building, primarily for Holdsworthy (the minor name change was the result of a split in Holdsworth into Holdsworthy and W.F.
 Holdsworth), where he became foreman and later works manager.

 Like many of his contemporaries in the cycle trade (including Freddie Grubb and Charlie Davey), Roberts was also a competitive racing cyclist.
 His specialty was time trials and, according to the records of Addiscombe Cycling Club, founded by Charlie Davey in 1906, he held the Southern Road Racing Association 12 hour record from 1940 until 1959 as well as setting the South Eastern 12 hour record in 1946.
 While formally registered with the club, from 1940–1947, he notched up nine first places, six second places and five third places in time trials.